Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: Movement Strategy

 Instead, we propose using the already-computed filament simulations to identify the most interesting areas.
 When trying to discriminate between two possible source positions, the areas of most interest for taking measurements are those in which their respective predicted plumes are most different (see Figure~\ref{fig:movement}).
 We generalize this to all possible source positions and use their estimated probabilities of containing the source as a weight for how much their prediction influences the interest of a measurement location.
 This is represented by the variance of $p(H_i|S)$.
-If we include the term $(1-\alpha_i)$, so that areas that have already been observed extensively are considered less interesting, the information value of a particular measuring location, $\psi$, is therefore calculated as follows:
+The information value of a particular measuring location, $\psi$, is therefore calculated as follows:

+The term $\mu_i$ is the expected value of the predicted relative frequency of hits in cell $i$ ($f_i^{S}$), calculated as the average of $f_i^{S_k}$ weighted by the estimated probability of each source location $k$.
+This expected value is then used to compute the variance of $f_i^{S}$, thus quantifying how much the presence of gas in cell $i$ depends on where the source is located.

+The resulting variance is finally multiplied by the term $(1-\alpha_i)$, where $\alpha_i$ is the confidence value introduced in Eq.~6.
+This serves to make areas already visited by the robot less interesting, which is desirable because it avoids having the robot constantly re-observe areas of low uncertainty, where no more information about the source can be obtained.

+It should be noted that the value of $\psi_i$ represents only the expected amount of information to be gained, and does not consider the cost of selecting cell $i$ as the next location --where this cost could be defined simply in terms of the time required for the robot to navigate to the selected cell.
+Therefore, even if the value of $\psi$ is assumed to be an accurate estimation of the information that will be gained, there is no guarantee that always moving to maximize $\psi$ will lead to the fastest possible convergence of the algorithm, even though it should minimize the number of required iterations.

+The subject of balancing information gain and navigational cost has been extensively explored in the literature, for example for the problem of generating occupation maps~\cite{colaresNextFrontierCombining2016,fangAutonomousRoboticExploration2019,gonzalez-banos2002}.
+Thus any existing method could be applied to the case of this algorithm.
+A detailed analysis of the results obtained with these methods, as well as the effect of assigning specific values to their input parameters, is beyond the scope of this paper, and is left for future work.
+For the purposes of the experimental results presented in the next section, the strategy employed is a greedy maximization of the expected information value.